teemuniskanen/docs/docs/api/fhir/resources.md

 ### Code systems

+These code systems are used when coding an ActivityDefinition.
 See the [code systems page](code-systems.md) for more detailed information.

 * `https://duodecim.fi/fhir/stu3/CodeSystem/activity-definition-custom-actions`: custom codes identifying special types of ActivityDefinitions, like above.
 * `http://91.202.112.142/codeserver/pages/classification-view-page.xhtml?classificationKey=2023&versionKey=2283` a.k.a.
 OID `1.2.246.537.6.49`: THL Sosiaali- ja terveysalan palvelunimikkeistö
+* `http://91.202.112.142/codeserver/pages/classification-view-page.xhtml?classificationKey=88&versionKey=120` a.k.a.
+OID `1.2.246.537.6.3`: Kuntaliitto

 ### Restrictions